BubuNunu/CS336LanguageModelingFromScratch/README.md

   - Two confusing acronyms
     - FLOPs: floating-point operations
     - FLOP/s or FLOPS: floating-point operations per second, which is used to measure the speed hardware.
+  - Model FlOPs utilization (MFU)
+    - Definition: (actual FLOP/s) / (promised FLOP/s) [ignore communication/overhead]
+    - mfu = actual_flop_per_sec / promised_flop_per_sec
+    - Usually, MFU of >= 0.5 is quite good (and will be higher if matmuls dominate) FLOP/s depends on hardware(H100 >> A100) and the datatype(bfloat16 >> float32)
+- **Gradients basics**:
+  - Basic ML knowledge to understand:
+    - The heart of training a neural network:
+      - forward pass (forward propagation): feed input data through the neural network to produce an output.
+      - backward pass (backpropagation):
+        - After forward pass and the calculation of the loss, the backward pass begins.
+The process moves in the reverse direction, from the output layer back to the input layer.
+        - Goal: calculate the gradient of the loss function with respect to each of the network's parameters (weights and biases).
+        - Backward gradient:

   -